In page navigation

 If you’re ready to invest, then simply click through to the website of your online broker or whichever method you’re using to trade, punch in the ticker symbol of whichever vehicle you’re using to buy into the Amsterdam Exchange Index, then click Buy.
 Congratulations!
 You’re now invested.

 Try some of our investment courses for beginners

-Still not feeling ready to start investing in the Amsterdam Exchange Index?
+Still not feeling ready to start investing?
 No problem.
 Check out more of our easy-to-navigate educational courses and news updates, right here on this site.